Izrael Chaim Wilner: During the war

-After his escape from the Gestapo, Wilner recovered with help from Grabowski, who also wanted him to leave Warsaw and hide in the countryside.
-Wilner refused, however, and when the Warsaw Ghetto Uprising broke out, he left to join it despite the fact that he was not fully recovered.
+After he escaped, Jurek returned to the Ghetto.
+But he was useless.
+His nails, kidneys, and feet were smashed, he had been tortured daily.
+He simply could not walk.

 Before the outbreak of the uprising in the ghetto, Wilner told Woliński, "We do not wish to save our lives.
 None of us will come out of this alive.
 We want to save the honor of mankind".

-Wilner died in the mass suicide of the leaders of the Jewish resistance on 18 Miła Street at the end of the uprising.
-According to Tosia Altman, who was present at the event but who managed to escape the ghetto only to be captured by the Germans later, Wilner was the person who urged Mordechai Anielewicz and other members of ŻOB's command to commit mass suicide in the bunker rather than to surrender to the Germans.
-Altman's version was also in the official report of the Jewish National Committee written in 1944.
+According to one of the last ZOP reports, it was Jurek who called on the fighters to commit mass suicide on May 8th in the bunker at 18 Mila Street.
+As the first one, Lutek Rotblat initially shot his mother and then himself.
+In the bunker most of the members of the Combat Organization found their deaths, including Commander Mordechaj Anielewicz.

-He was awarded posthumously by the Polish government with the Virtuti Militari Cross, V class, Poland's highest military decoration for courage in the face of the enemy.
+The Polish government posthumously awarded him the Virtuti Militari Cross, V class, Poland's highest military decoration for courage in the face of the enemy.
 In the 2001 television film Uprising, he was portrayed by American actor Eric Lively.

 Poetry

-Some of Wilner's poems survived the war, as they had been written down in the notebook which he left with the mother superior of the Dominican convent in Wilno.
+Some of Wilner's poems survived the war, as they had been written in the notebook which he had left with the mother superior of the Dominican convent in Wilno.
 Several of them have been transcribed and published in the book by Hanna Krall, "Shielding the Flame" (Zdążyć przed Panem Bogiem").